Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 1524579_10201610465323140_749917749_n

 As far as Costa Rica goes, I hope to see it again.
-I love that the flight isn’t 24 hours long and the time change isn’t drastically different.
-Most of all, I loved the natural environment.
-The rainforest and volcano exposure warmed my heart.
-The air felt fresher and the fruit was unbelievable.
-The favorite part was the coffee though.
-I brought home several bags!
-I am thankful for this trip and how it made me realize my passion.
+Above all, I loved the natural environment.
+Experiencing the rainforest and volcanoes warmed my heart.
+The air felt fresher and the fruit was unbelievably more flavorful.
+Speaking of which, the highlight of the culinary experience was undoubtedly the coffee.
+If you couldn’t already tell, I brought home several bags!

 Latest from the Blog